 Do you have Pennsylvania ancestors but don’t know how to get started tracing them?
 There are plenty of resources available to you.
 As one of the original 13 colonies, Pennsylvania has a long history and a lot of records available for tracing your ancestors who lived there.
 Some sources are online, some are offline, some are free, and some have a membership fee to access.
 They are all worthwhile in using in your Pennsylvania research.
 Here are the best sources for beginning your search.

-FamilySearch.org is a free website run by the Jesus Christ Church of Latter Day Saints (also known as the Mormons).
+FamilySearch.org is a free website run by the Mormons.
 They have one of the largest genealogy collections in the world.
 In addition to user-submitted family trees, the website also has an entire section devoted to Pennsylvania.
 Included in this section are things like vital records, obituaries, naturalization records, passenger records, and probate records.
-All of these things are perfect for taking your Pennsylvania family history research back farther and giving you the information and clues you need to discover those important details on your family.
+All of these things are perfect for taking your Pennsylvania family history research back further and giving you the information and clues you need to discover those important details on your family.

 This free website is part of the US GenWeb Project.
 It has user-submitted documents that you aren’t likely to find anywhere else.
 Some of these records come from private family collections and haven’t been published anywhere else.
 You will find vital records, church records, family Bible records, land records, census records, personal letters and correspondence, wills, probate records, military records, and more.
 It is the perfect site for finding that one special thing you need to really take your Pennsylvania research to the next level.